 Animals are smart.
 If you have an infestation of pests, they aren’t likely going to be in plain sight.
 Instead, they will set-up their colonies in places like the attic and in between walls.
 Insulation is a great place for them to hide and it provides extra warmth and padding.

 We also install insulation in attics so that the space is protected and insulated properly from the beginning.
-If your attic has older insulation, or newer insulation that was damaged by pests or moisture, Critter Control of the Triad will also replace it with new insulation.
+If your attic has older insulation, or newer insulation that was damaged by pests or moisture, Critter Control of the Triad will also replace it with new insulation and restore your attic.

 Raccoons and attics go as well together as water and a grease fire.
 Be sure to stay aware of these furry bandits, as they would love to make your North Carolina home’s attic their new abode.
 Raccoons are harmless mammals when living in the wild, but things change when they break into an attic.